 CONFIRMED!
-Bepannaah To End; Jennifer Winget Bids Goodbye; Promises To Return With Something New!
+Bepannaah To End, Jennifer Winget Bids Goodbye; Promises To Return With Something New!

 Bepannaah Cast

-The shows actors Namita Dubey, Shehbaz Azim, Shehzad Shaikh, Mallika Nayak and Shweta Gautam too, said that Bepannaah will be special for them and thanked fans for their love.
+The show's actors Namita Dubey, Shehbaz Azim, Shehzad Shaikh, Mallika Nayak and Shweta Gautam too, said that Bepannaah will be special for them and thanked fans for their love.

 Bepannaah Ends!

 Well, this is indeed a bad news for the fans.
-But all we can say is that it's better to end the show with happy ending than ruin it by dragging or bringing new cast (as we will miss the ‘original' magic created by the original cast).
+But all we can say is that it's better to end the show with a happy ending than ruin it by dragging or bringing a new cast (as we will miss the ‘original' magic created by the original cast).

 View this post on Instagram